 Tim rode like a pro, the best I've seen him and my times were pretty consistent all day.

-glad to see the sun disappear for a couple of cooler laps at the end of the day.
+We were glad to see the sun disappear for a couple of cooler laps at the end of the day.

 Both shelled by the end, but elated at pulling the win.